andrew/ultimate-awesome/README.md

 - [awesome-cryptography-rust](https://github.com/rust-cc/awesome-cryptography-rust) - Collect libraries and packages about cryptography in Rust.
 - [awesome-rust-security](https://github.com/osirislab/awesome-rust-security) - Curated list of awesome projects and resources related to Rust and computer security.
 - [awesome-rust-formalized-reasoning](https://github.com/newca12/awesome-rust-formalized-reasoning) - An exhaustive list of all Rust resources regarding automated or semi-automated formalization efforts in any area, constructive mathematics, formal algorithms, and program verification.
-- [awesome-ratatui](https://github.com/ratatui-org/awesome-ratatui) - A curated list of TUI apps and libraries built with Ratatui.
 - [awesome-georust](https://github.com/pka/awesome-georust) - A curated list of awesome geospatial software, libraries, tools and resources, written in Rust.
 - [awesome-rust-tools](https://github.com/unpluggedcoder/awesome-rust-tools) - Harness the power of Rust.
 Those fast productivity tools based on Rust.
 - [awesome-rust-zh](https://github.com/KernelErr/awesome-rust-zh) - Rust资源分享中文版，每周三更新。.